SSEconomics/SSEconomics/README.md

 #### **What You Will Master (The 5 Tutorials):**

-1. **Automated Import & Cleaning:** Never manually format a dataset again.
-Master uploads, date handling, and frequency aggregation correctly.
+1. **Automated Import & Cleaning:** Automatically uploads, set dates, and convert frequencies correctly in seconds.
-2. **Debug Like a Pro:** Learn best practices and hacks to identify and fix errors instantly.
+2. **Debug Like a Pro:** Best practices and hacks to identify and fix errors instantly.
-3. **Essential Time Series Skills:** Visualize, quantify, model, and forecast.
+3. **Essential Time Series Skills:** Graph, inform your priors (know the data), quantify, model, and forecast.
 4. **Monte Carlo Simulations:** Use simulations to verify methods, extract p-values and output, and understand spurious regressions.
-5. **The "Copy-Paste" Intervention:** Save time by automating your tables and reporting results.
+5. **The "Copy-Paste" Intervention:** Save time by automating your tables and result reporting.
 Export publication-quality and **LLM-ready tables**—no more copy-pasting screenshots.

 ---